 In this article:

-Of the bacterial causes, the most common is caused by a particular strain called Streptococcus pyogenes.
+Of the bacterial causes, the most common is streptococcal bacteria, particularly called Streptococcus pyogenes.
+The same bacteria are also responsible for strep throat.

-Viral causes do not require treatment with antibiotics and should be cared for by providing supportive treatment including the following:
+Viral causes of tonsillitis do not require treatment with antibiotics and should be cared for by providing supportive treatment including the following:

 - Taking lots of fluids